batoulapps/batoulapps.github.io/_posts/2014-09-15-calculating-prayer-times.md

 ### Small Variations in Time

 Sometimes people notice that prayer times from their smartphone are not exactly the same as the prayer times posted at a local masjid or published on a website.
 There can be many different reasons for this difference.
 Smartphones using a GPS provide prayer times for your precise location, while websites usually calculate times for the center of a particular city.
 This can cause a noticable difference in large cities.
 Additionaly, the ways in which calculations are rounded can also cause variations in prayer times.
-However, these small differences should not be a cause for concern.
+These small differences do not mean that one prayer time is valid or the other is invalid.
 Before the use of computers, prayer times were only determined by observing the sky, a method which does not allow for exact precision.
-While it is important to strive to be as accurate as possible when performing our prayers, we should understand that prayer times are not an exact science.
+While it is important to strive to be as accurate as possible when performing our prayers, variations of only a few minutes should not be a cause for concern.

 ### Source Code